Strategic Leadership (MHR102)

 After completing this course the student has:

-• advanced knowledge on the past and present theory and research within leadership / management and business strategy processes.
+• advanced knowledge of past and present theories and research within leadership/management and business strategy processes

-• thorough professional knowledge that can be used for new perspectives on leadership and strategic processes in a contemporary international context.
+• thorough professional knowledge that can be used to gain new perspectives on leadership and strategic processes in a contemporary international context

 Skills